oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

    #. ``#include <oneapi/dpl/numeric>``
    #. ``#include <oneapi/dpl/memory>``

-   For better coexistence with the C++ standard library, include |onedpl_short| header files before the standard C++ ones.

 #.
 Pass a |onedpl_short| execution policy object, defined in the ``oneapi::dpl::execution``
    namespace, to a parallel algorithm.
 #.
 Use the C++ standard execution policies: